HISPlayer/UnityVisionOS-SDK/README.md

 <br>

 ##  🚀 HISPlayer Video Hosting Platform 🚀
-> **[HISPlayer Video Upload & Hosting](https://hisplayer.github.io/UnityVideoUpload/#/README)** is a feature of our **Unity Video Player SDK**.
-It allows you to upload local video files from your computer to a server and transcode them into HLS and DASH streaming URLs directly from in Unity Editor.
-[Start your FREE Trial here!](https://dashboard.hisplayer.com/signup)
+**HISPlayer Video Upload & Hosting** is a feature of our **Unity Video Player SDK**.
+It allows you to upload local video files from your computer to a server and transcode them into HLS and DASH streaming Links directly from in Unity Editor.
+Start your [FREE Trial here!](https://dashboard.hisplayer.com/signup)

->
-> We can help you with the full **end-to-end** video delivery and playback.
+We can help you with the full **end-to-end** video delivery and playback.
->

 <br>